zhangfan9607243/Unimelb_MAST90106_HNN_Knapsack/README.md

 * Minimize the energy function: The minimization process is completed by a mean-field annealing algorithm, where we use a continuous variable between 0 and 1 to represent the solution of the optimisation problem, instead of a 0-1 discrete variable.
 Then, we solve the continuous variable by mean-field annealing.

 The basic requirement of our project is:

 <img width="806" alt="截屏2024-11-07 15 03 48" src="https://github.com/user-attachments/assets/2ab78c4b-358e-4d5b-91fc-413ecd1a03f2">

 <img width="771" alt="截屏2024-11-07 15 04 03" src="https://github.com/user-attachments/assets/7566fc7e-0d97-4b10-a963-b95522cf1ba9">

 To solve this optimization problem, we can construct a Hopfield neuron network which has the energy function:

 <img width="767" alt="截屏2024-11-07 15 06 23" src="https://github.com/user-attachments/assets/c7ddfd58-0b1f-43f1-adca-bb2cc5bc0555">

 In practice, we use a continuous variable $V_i ∈ [0, 1]$ to replace discrete $X_i ∈ {0, 1}$, and solve for $V_i$ by mean field annealing approach by iteration:

 <img width="904" alt="截屏2024-11-07 15 07 42" src="https://github.com/user-attachments/assets/5d9f36bc-0563-490c-a20e-4c025db3dd89">

 The iteration should run at least 1000 rounds by α = 0.1 and T(k + 1) = 0.99T(k) with T(0) = 10.

 ## Performance
+The following is an overview of the performance of HNN Knapsack method:
+* **Run Time**: For a store with average 60 products and 15 options per product, the average run time is about 300 seconds, which is much longer than the other methods that my team members tried.
+* **Solution**: Basically, this method can produce a valid solution: each product has one and only one selection.
+* **Optimization**: The combined KPI measure that this method selected is generally higher than the other methods that my team members tried.

 ## Conclusion

 The **Hopfield Neural Network** provides an innovative way to solve the multi-knapsack problem by encoding constraints directly into the energy function.
 With proper tuning, this method demonstrates promising results in finding optimal or near-optimal solutions while managing complex constraints.

-For detailed experimentation results and comparisons with other optimization methods, please refer to the project report.
+For detailed experimentation results and comparisons with other optimization methods, please refer to the complete project repository.